 El Río Aguas is drying up

-The village in which Sunseed sits - Los Molinos de Río Aguas - is an important conservation area with a unique ecosystem.
+The village in which Sunseed sits - Los Molinos del Río Aguas - is in an important conservation area with a unique ecosystem.
 It is home to wild species, rich formations of gypsum and a host of environmental projects.
-El Río Aguas caters to a population of roughly 50 people in Los Molinos and around 8000 local inhabitants in Almeria.
-Year for year our water is disappearing.
+El Río Aguas provides water for a population of roughly 50 people in Los Molinos and around 8000 local inhabitants in Almeria - but gradually our water is disappearing.

 Industrial agriculture versus rights of the people